 The short answer is no. The Writing Center is not a proofreading service; however, we can teach you techniques to help you more effectively proofread your own writing.
 That's the key: it's your writing.
 We are here to help you become a more effective writer, and we do that by teaching you strategies that professional writers have found highly effective.

 Only your professor can assign a grade for your papers, but Writing Center tutors can help you improve your papers.
 More importantly, however, we can help you become a better writer so that you'll be able to write more effective papers for any class you take.

 Our tutorials involve a lot of "writer talk" and a lot of "tutor listening."
-When you come in, we'll ask you to fill out a form that describes what you'd like to work on.
+When you come in, we'll ask you what you'd like to work on.
 If you have a paper draft, we'll ask you to read it out loud so that you can find your own mistakes and get an even better idea of what aspects of the paper you need to work on.
 The tutor will ask you questions in order to help you think through and develop your ideas.